Yassin Mahi Mallin

 Yassin Mahi Mallin (also spelled Yaasiin Maaxi Macalin) is a Somali-born Swedish politician, educator, and former police officer.
+He currently serves as Director of Administration and Finance at the National Institute of Health (NIH), Federal Ministry of Health and Human Services of Somalia.
 He is the founder of the Somali Social Unity Party (SSUP), a political organization advocating for national unity, social reform, and merit-based governance in Somalia.

 Mallin was born in Somalia and later migrated to Sweden serving in public roles as a police officer and teacher.
 Mallin has remained engaged in both Somali and Swedish politics.
 In 2012, Mallin announced his candidacy for Somalia's presidency.
 In 2014, he also contested for a parliament seat in Sweden's national elections nominated by the Swedish Social Democratic Party, he served as a member of the regional parliament of Södermanland County.
 Mallin withdrew from the 2017 Somali presidential election due to corruption concerns and in 2021, he ran for a seat in the Somali Parliament.

 Biography

 Mallin born and raised in Mogadishu, Somalia, he fled the country in 1990 due to the outbreak of civil war.
 He sought refuge in Sweden.
 Mallin established himself in Södermanland County, where he began a public service career that spans politics, education, and law enforcement.
+Mallin holds bachelor’s degrees in political science from Dalarna University, Sweden, and Public Administration and Governance from Mount Kenya University, Kenya.
 He is a graduate of the Swedish Language Pedagogic Institute and taught Swedish, politics, and social work in schools throughout Södermanland.

 Early career

-Mallin was first elected as a councillor in Katrineholm City Council in 2002 and was re-elected in 2006 as the only councillor to serve a second four-year term, serving in the council's culture and consumer committee as deputy representative.
+Mallin was first elected as a councillor in Katrineholm City Council in 2002 and was re-elected in 2006 as the only councilor to serve a second four-year term, serving in the council's culture and consumer committee as deputy representative.
 He also served as a deputy member of the Södermanland municipal council.
 Mallin worked as a police officer in Södermanland County between November 2006 and March 2008.

 Mallin is the founder of Somaliweyn, a media house that operates a magazine, website, and radio broadcasts from both Sweden and Somalia.
 The media outlet serves as a platform for civic education and political dialogue aimed at Somali audiences.